5 Factors to Consider When Measuring ROI

 With some events, the focus is transmitting an idea or in education professionals about potential challenges they may encounter and ways you can help overcome them.
 In this case, when you measure event ROI, focus on the number of leads you attracted and the community growth percentage.
 This will give you a clear idea about the informational impact your event had on your attendees.

 Similar to brand awareness, engagement is a powerful way to measure ROI.
 By encouraging your guests to participate in activities you’ve set up such as live polls or quizzes.
-The participation results you collect after the event will give you a clear idea about the attendee engagement and give you a better understand of what they are interested in and what they aren’t.
+The participation results you collect after the event will give you a clear idea about the attendee engagement and give you a better understanding of what they are interested in and what they aren’t.

 As you can see, there are multiple ways to measure ROI.
 From evaluating the social media engagement to calculating the real profit, you can always assess your company’s impact and success.
 However, it’s important to remember that analyzing event outcomes involves a well-defined strategy.
 That’s why, before initiating the ROI evaluating process, always ask yourself what your intentions are and what you want to do next with the insights you’ll gain.